jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f45a66d4a2b0453301e5a26
+id: 5f45b0731d39e15d54df4dfc
-title: Part 80
+title: Part 81
 challengeType: 0
 ---

 # --description--

-Moving down to the `footer` element, make all the text have a value of `14px` for the font size.
+The default color of link that has not yet been clicked on a page is typically blue.
+The default color of a link that has already been visited from a page is typically purple.

+To make the `footer` links the same color regardless if a link has been visited, use a type selector for the anchor element (`a`) and use the value `black` for the `color` property.

 # --hints--